 Career Highlights.
 Ms. Elfers became our President and Chief Executive Officer in January 2010.
-She set our strategic vision as a leading global, omni-channel children's apparel brand, and developed our four key strategic growth initiativessuperior product, business transformation through technology, global growth through channel expansion and optimization of our store fleet.
+She set our strategic vision as a leading global, omni-channel children's apparel brand, and developed our key strategic growth initiatives, including superior product, digital transformation, and optimization of our store fleet.
 Ms. Elfers led our successful company-wide, multi-year transformation by assembling, motivating and leading a best-in-class management team and she has delivered our transformative results by fostering a culture of operational excellence.

 Experience and Skills.
 Ms. Elfers formerly served as President and Chief Executive Officer of Lord & Taylor from May 2000 to September 2008.
-She is a graduate of Bucknell University where she received a degree in Business Administration and where she serves on the Board of Trustees and is the Chair of their Nominating and Governance Committee.
+She is a graduate of Bucknell University where she received a degree in Business Administration and where she serves on the Board of Trustees.